 If you can't pay for the loan by the due date, you'll be charged a late payment fee.
 Some companies charge 0.5% and up per day that the loan is not paid.
 Other than this, the BNPL provider may also charge a transaction fee or loan processing fee.

-Buy Now, Pay Later in the Philippines: 9 Options for Online Shoppers
+Buy Now, Pay Later Apps in the Philippines: 15 Options for Online Shoppers

 TendoPay is a fintech brand that allows you to buy now and pay later at popular merchants, such as Lazada, Zalora, 7-Eleven, Vision Express, and The Premium Playground Outlet, among others.
 You don’t need to have a bank account or credit history to avail of a TendoPay installment loan.

-Through Lazada Loans, you can avail of monthly installment plans from Lazada’s accredited partners, such as TendoPay, Cashalo, and UnaPay.
-Upon submission of the application requirements, you may receive notice on your approval within 24 hours.
+If you want to know how Buy Now, Pay Later works on popular e-commerce platforms, just take a look at Lazada Loans.
+Through this program, you can avail of monthly installment plans from Lazada's accredited partners, such as TendoPay, Cashalo, and UnaPay.
+Upon submission of the application requirements, you may receive notifications on your approval within 24 hours.
 No need to have a guarantor for this kind of loan.